nleroy917/dissertation/sections/chapter1/background.typ

 ) <gene-regulation>

 === The rise of epigenomics assays
 The completion of the Human Genome Project @Lander2001 enabled the development of various 'omics technologies which, in turn, facilitated the exploration of gene regulation and epigenomics.
 Simultaneously, genome-wide association studies (GWAS) revealed that approximately 90% of disease-associated single nucleotide polymorphisms (SNPs) are located in non-coding regions of the genome, underscoring the crucial importance of studying gene regulation and epigenomics in human health and disease for driving this biological heterogeneity @Farh2015 @French2020.
-This discovery catalyzed the development of technologies to study regulatory elements, including DNA methylation analysis through bisulfite sequencing @Frommer1992 @Li2011, chromatin immunoprecipitation sequencing (ChIP-seq) @Robertson2007, DNase hypersensitivity sequencing (DNase-seq) @Boyle2008, Formaldehyde-Assisted Isolation of Regulatory Elements @Giresi2007, CUT&TAG @Kaya-Okur2019, Chromatin Conformation Capture @Belton2012,  and the Assay for Transposase-Accessible Chromatin using sequencing (ATAC-seq) @Buenrostro2013, with modern single-cell variants now available for many approaches @Rotem2015 @Smallwood2014 @Buenrostro2015.
-These methods are summarized in (@epigenetic-methods-overview).
+This discovery catalyzed the development of technologies to study regulatory elements, including DNA methylation analysis through bisulfite sequencing @Frommer1992 @Li2011, chromatin immunoprecipitation sequencing (ChIP-seq) @Robertson2007, DNase hypersensitivity sequencing (DNase-seq) @Boyle2008, Formaldehyde-Assisted Isolation of Regulatory Elements @Giresi2007 (FAIRE-seq), CUT&TAG @Kaya-Okur2019, Chromatin Conformation Capture @Belton2012 (Hi-C),  and the Assay for Transposase-Accessible Chromatin using sequencing (ATAC-seq) @Buenrostro2013, with modern single-cell variants now available for many approaches @Rotem2015 @Smallwood2014 @Buenrostro2015.
+These methods are summarized in @epigenetic-methods-overview.

 #figure(
   table(